telerik/ajax-docs/controls/scheduler/server-side-programming/server-events/formcreated.md

 The **FormCreated** event occurs when the edit form or in-line editor has just been created.
+It also occurs when the edit form or in-line editor is closed.

 **FormCreated** has two parameters: